 1. Montessori floor bed

 Have you ever wondered how a simple change in bed height can foster independence in your toddler from a very young age?
-The Montessori floor bed is a popular choice for parents who want to encourage freedom of movement and autonomy within a safe placing the mattress directly on the floor or on a very low frame, you allow your child to get in and out of bed without setup often incorporates soft rugs, natural wood materials, and a minimalist aesthetic that keeps the focus on creates a serene atmosphere where the child feels in control of their own space and sleep schedule while maintaining a stylish, modern look.
+The Montessori floor bed is a popular choice for parents who want to encourage freedom of movement and autonomy within a safe environment.
+By placing the mattress directly on the floor or on a very low frame, you allow your child to get in and out of bed without assistance.
+This setup often incorporates soft rugs, natural wood materials, and a minimalist aesthetic that keeps the focus on accessibility.
+It creates a serene atmosphere where the child feels in control of their own space and sleep schedule while maintaining a stylish, modern look.

 2. Shared room for siblings